mlochbaum/BQN/doc/fromJ.md

 |:---:|:---:|:----:|:----:|:-----:|:---:|:---:|:---:|:----:|:----:|
 | BQN | `˜` | `∘`  | `○`  | `⌾`   | `⊘` | `˝` | `⎉` | `⚇`  | `⍟`  |

-Additionally, `|.!.f` is `⥊⟜f⊸«` with a natural number left argument.
-Change `«` to `»` to rotate right instead of left.

 The tables below give approximate implementations of J primitives.
 J has a whole lot of complicated primitives that no one uses (some of which are officially deprecated), so not everything is translated here.
+Operations that only apply to complex numbers are omitted because no BQN implementation currently supports them.

 | J    | Monad                   | Dyad
 |------|-------------------------|-----